C191068/JS_DOM/README.md

 they allow us to add interactive functionality to html elements <br>
 by listening to different events that take place on page  <br>

+such as when users preses a key when elements load or when user clicks <br>
+ a button <br>